open-pioneer/trails-openlayers-base-packages/src/packages/map-test-utils/README.md

 # @open-pioneer/map-test-utils

-Internal support package for testing map-related UI-Components.
+This package is an internal support package for testing map-related UI components.

 The API is not stable!